DjCrqss/Woot-verlay/README.md

 ---

 ## Planned features
-- Preset configurations
+- Preset configurations as buttons and ability to save and load colour scheme too
 - Showing actuation points
-- Mouse support with keys and velocity
 - Custom key names

-- Possibly add screen overlay that gets rendered on top of your games and apps
+- Rewrite code to be less spaghetti